FLAMEGPU/docs/flamegpu/simulation.rst

 The first of these is the FLAME GPU build tool (described in more detail in the following section) which generates the dynamic simulation code from the FLAME GPU templates and mode file.
 Following this the simulation code (within the Dynamic Code folder) is built using the CUDA build rule which compiles the source files using the NVIDIA CUDA compiler
 ``nvcc``.
-Finally any C or C++ source files are compiled using MSVC compiler and are then linked with the CUDA object files to produce the executable.
+Finally, any C or C++ source files are compiled using MSVC compiler and are then linked with the CUDA object files to produce the executable.
-To start the build processes select the ``Build`` menu followed by ``Build Solution`` or use the ``F7`` hotkey.
+To start the build processes, select the ``Build`` menu followed by ``Build Solution`` or use the ``F7`` hotkey.
 If the first build step in the Visual Studio skips the FLAME GPU build tool a complete rebuilt can be forced by selecting the ``Build`` menu followed by ``Rebuild Solution`` (or ``Ctrl + Alt + F7``).

 FLAME GPU Build Rule Options